ivn888/posts-zimmi-cz/content/2016/a-month-of-commuting-on-my-own.md

 Not so long ago *I considered commuting a waste of time*.
 It took me 40-50 minutes to get to work and about the same to get back home.
 That's 1-2 hours not being productive, not doing anything at all actually, just changing places.

 That's a *terrible mistake* to do.
-It's much better to see this time as an **oportunity** to do that little extra for yourself - walk, run, ride.
+It's much better to see this time as an **opportunity** to do that little extra for yourself - walk, run, ride.
 Even though it takes me a bit longer than public transport (showering and dressing included), it leaves me with totally different state of mind in the end - it just starts me up (hello Rolling Stones).

 You can go for a ride right from work.
 That's priceless.